Key Information

 A commitment has been made to close the Ashley Youth Detention Centre (AYDC) as soon as possible.

 The decision to close AYDC and build a new facility aligns with the recommendations of the Youth Justice Blueprint and the Tasmanian Government’s Commission of Inquiry.
-These recommendations prioritise therapeutic approaches.
+These recommendations prioritise therapeutic trauma informed approaches.
 Evidence shows that therapeutic approaches prevent reoffending and keep the community safer.

 - A safe, secure and rehabilitative facility for children and young people.